 In order to graduate with a B.A. in Sociology, a student must have an overall 2.0 GPA in both the set of required courses listed above and in all of the courses which are counted toward the major.
 Students are advised not to take more than one required course per semester.

-Check all course descriptions for prerequisites before planning your course schedule.
+Check all courses descriptions for preqrequisites before planning course schedule